darrendao/metacritic/README.md

 ## Using the REST API
 * To view all games, make a GET request to /api/v1/games
 * To view a particular game, make a GET request to /api/v1/games/GAME_TITLE_GOES_IN_HERE

+## Deploying to production
+* I would recommend running the Sinatra web app on Puma behind nginx.
+* For database, I would recommend using MongoDB.